U.S. Postal Service

 The U.S. Postal Service is an independent agency of the Executive branch responsible for delivering mail across the country everyday of the week except Sunday.

-The USPS provides services through over 36,000 Post Offices, stations, branches, contract postal units, its website, and a large network of consignees.
-There are 599 processing facilities operated by USPS.
+The USPS provides services through over 32,000 Post Offices, stations, branches, contract postal units, its website, and a large network of consignees.
+There are 528 processing facilities operated by USPS.

 Postal service revenues come entirely from customers and not from the federal government.
 The price of a first-class stamp increased by 2 cents to 44 cents on May 11, 2009.
+The Postal Service sought another increase to go into effect next year but was denied by the Postal Regulatory Commission.

 The Postal Service is the second largest employer in the United States.
 It pays nearly $2 billion in employee salaries and benefits every two weeks.
-As of Sept.
-30, 2009, the USPS had 623,128 career employees and 88,954 non-career employees.

 Most post office and processing positions are filled regionally.
 Written exams are required for full-time positions along with a physical and drug test.